My Best Butter Chicken Recipe, but is it better than Chicken Tikka Masala?

 3. Then stir in the tomato puree with the lemon juice and cook for a further 1-2 minutes.

-4. Add the already cooked chicken pieces and the butter and stir gently until the butter has melted and the sauce becomes smooth.
+4. Add the already cooked chicken pieces and the butter and cream and stir gently until the butter has melted and the sauce becomes smooth.

 5. Add more seasoning if neccesary and when ready serve and garnish with chopped corriander